tu2-atmanand/RoseRed-ObsidianTheme/Readme.md

 4. Copy the two files you downloaded from the release in this `Rose Red` folder you have created.

-5. Go in the Setting>Appearance in your vault and select the *RoseRed* from the drop-down for Themes.
+5. Go in the Setting>Appearance in your vault and select the *Rose Red* from the drop-down for Themes.

 6. Enjoy!